-Forest management activities - planning, harvesting, transportation and silviculture on TFL 56.
+Forest management activities - planning, harvesting, and silviculture on TFL 56.
 Fiber sold under this certificate counts as 100% SFI and 100% PEFC certified forest content.

-The scope of certification has changed since the last public summary report to remove the references to the SFI 2010-2014 standard.
+The scope of certification has changed since the last public summary report to remove the transportation from the scope.